 Field trips and other school activities; and

-Other issues.
+Other as needed.

-Prior to the opening of school each year, the Principal shall submit the plan to the Superintendent/designee for review and to the Board for its approval.

 Errands

 Unless otherwise approved by the Superintendent/designee, employees shall not send students on errands beyond the limits of the school property during the school day or during school activities that occur after the school day has ended.

+Reference:

+702 KAR 5:030

 EXPLANATION: KRS 620.030 REQUIRES TEACHERS, SCHOOL ADMINISTRATORS, OR OTHER SCHOOL PERSONNEL WHO KNOW OR HAVE REASONABLE CAUSE TO BELIEVE THAT A CHILD UNDER 18 IS DEPENDENT, ABUSED OR NEGLECTED, OR IS A VICTIM OF HUMAN TRAFFICKING TO REPORT IT TO LAW ENFORCEMENT.